elmarschraml/gameschedule/README.md

 #### Improvements
 ###### Functional
 * read input filename as commandline argument
-* randomize games of each round to prevent the same team from playing all its games in a row
-* if there is lots more potential game days than games, have an option to spread the games over the season, instead of having them all happen as quickly as possible
 ###### Technical
 * generalize creation of unit test data
-* check and improve test coverage
 * split Scheduler into separate classes for determining match days and pairings